 "Depending on how you're related to a loved one dealing with an addiction, you might find that your insurance doesn't cover that person."

 The longer you avoid the substance abuse problem, the more of a problem it becomes.
 If you sprained your wrist tomorrow, you'd call your doctor for an appointment, so you should do the same thing when it comes to an addiction.
 We know that finding a rehab center is a confusing task, but we're ready to help you navigate through the world of treatment centers.
-Call 1-888-341-7785 if you're worried about a loved one or you're ready to take action about your own problem.
-Our trained advisers can help you understand what Aetna covers and how to find an Aetna-approved facility.
+Call your insurance provider if you're worried about a loved one or you're ready to take action about your own problem.